 The first experience Johnson County had with westward expansion was the opening of the Santa Fe Trail in 1821 from Franklin, Missouri to the great southwest in Santa Fe N.M. that passed through Johnson County.
 Soon, Independence and Westport were founded along those two routes which were the two-way Santa Fe Trail between Mexico and the United States.

-In the 19th century our nation grew and matured as it forged westward beyond the great Mississippi River into this Great American Desert.
-In this period, our country’s resources were being explored; trade and commerce were the engine of our nation’s expansion; and transportation of freight and supplies were an integral part it along the now historic frontier trails.
+In the 19th century our nation grew and matured as its people forged westward beyond the great Mississippi River into the Great American Desert.
+In this period, our country’s resources were being explored; trade and commerce were the engine of our nation’s expansion; and transportation of freight and supplies were an integral activity along the now historic frontier trails.

 The advent of settlements along the north and south branches of the Westport Route reflect the development of our county.
-The north branch passed north of Rev. Thomas Johnson’s Shawnee Indian Mission, extending southwest through lands of what later became the communities of Fairway, Roeland Park, Mission, Shawnee, Lenexa, Olathe, Gardner, and Edgerton.
+The north branch passed north of Rev. Thomas Johnson’s Shawnee Indian Mission, extending southwest through lands of what later became the communities of Roeland Park, Mission, Overland Park, Lenexa, Olathe, and Gardner.

-The south branch of the Westport Route crossed into Kansas territory from Missouri about 69th Terrace (today’s Nymph Island Park).
-Its route headed southwest through today’s Mission Hills, Leawood, and Harmon Park in Prairie Village, then intersecting with the North Branch just west of today’s Strang Park (in Overland Park, KS), near 88th and Farley Street.
+The south branch of the Westport Route crossed into Kansas Territory from Missouri at about 69th Terrace (today’s Nymph Island Park).
+Its route headed southwest through today’s Mission Hills and Harmon Park in Prairie Village, then intersecting with the North Branch just west of today’s Strang Park, in Overland Park near 88th and Farley Street.

-Communities such as Gardner, Stillwell, Aubry, Springhill, De Soto, were born from the seeds cast from the historic frontier trails or the historic Ft.
+Communities such as Gardner, Stillwell, Aubry, Springhill, De Soto, were not necessarily on the trails but were born from the seeds cast from the historic frontier trails or the historic Ft.
 Leavenworth-Ft.
 Scott Military road.